Laws of Motion - First, Second, Third Law of Motion

 Newtons second law of motion

-Now, from the definition of newton’s second law of motion, we know that if force F vector is applied on the body and change in momentum is written as m dv/dt and this quantity will be equal to force written as F=mdvdt and we know that rate of change in velocity is equal to acceleration produced in the body so we can write Force applied on the body as F=ma Hence, Newton’s second law of motion is simply written as F=ma .
+Now, from the definition of Newton’s second law of motion, we know that if force F vector is applied on the body and change in momentum is written as m dv/dt and this quantity will be equal to force written as F=mdvdt and we know that rate of change in velocity is equal to acceleration produced in the body so we can write Force applied on the body as F=ma Hence, Newton’s second law of motion is simply written as $\mathrm{F}=\mathrm{ma}$.
 This is known as Newton's second law of motion formula.

 Examples of Newton’s Second Law of Motion:

-2. When we apply some force by pushing or pulling on objects like tables at rest, the objects get displaced from their position in the direction of applied force, this is also due to Newton's second law of motion as force applied on the objects changes the magnitude and direction of acceleration produced in the body.
+2. When we apply some force by pushing or pulling on objects like tables at rest, the objects get displaced from their position in the direction of the applied force, this is also due to Newton's second law of motion as the force applied on the objects changes the magnitude and direction of acceleration produced in the body.

-3. When a moving charge particle enters in the presence of a magnetic field it experiences magnetic force and hence due to this force the charged particle changes its direction of motion and also has a change in its momentum which is only due to Newton's second law of motion.
+3. When a moving charge particle enters in the presence of a magnetic field it experiences magnetic force and hence due to this force, the charged particle changes its direction of motion and also has a change in its momentum which is only due to Newton's second law of motion.

-Newton’s 3rd law of motion:
+Newton’s 3rd Law of Motion

-According to Newton’s third law of motion, if we first body applies some force to the second body then the second body will also exert the same amount of force on the first body but in opposite direction or we can say when there is an action force by a body there will also be a reaction force which will have a direction opposite to that of action force.
+According to Newton’s third law of motion, if we first body applies some force to the second body then the second body will also exert the same amount of force on the first body but in the opposite direction or we can say when there is an action force by a body there will also be a reaction force which will have a direction opposite to that of action force.

 Newtons third law of motion

-Examples of Newton’s third law of motion:
+Examples of Newton’s Third Law of Motion

-Some of the most common examples of newton’s third law of motion are listed as:
+Some of the most common examples of Newton’s third law of motion are listed as:

 2. When we apply some force on a wall, the wall also exerts the same amount of force but opposite in direction is also an example of Newton's third law of motion.